 This foldable kit provides eco-friendly and clean power during unexpected power outages.
-One reason why travelers like this model is because of efficiency.
+One reason why travelers like this model is because of its efficiency.
 It comes with a solar conversion rate of up to 23% which is higher than many other models.
 Whether you’re taking a cross-country trip, this kit can effectively power up your batteries.
 It keeps you connected with the outside world in no time.

 Another unique feature to like about Jackery 100W is the solar charger with multiple USB ports.
 You can easily charge your tablets and phones directly from the panel without having to worry about a charge controller or solar inverter.

 Weighing around 12 lbs, this solar panel is super easy to carry.
 Also, its easy-carry handle ensures easy transportation.
 You can bring this kit anywhere you go as backup power.

 Of course, it’s easy to set up a Jackery kit anywhere.
 The kickstand included can be adjusted at any desired angle to enhance sunlight exposure.
 I like the compact and sturdy construction of this solar panel.
 Its durability can be trusted.